Biking the Great Glen Fort William Scotland

-DAY TWO: Fort William to Invergarry.
-Distance approx. 26 miles (42km).
-After breakfast you would begin the ride with a nice easy start.
+DAY ONE: Fort William to Invergarry.
+Distance approx. 26 miles (42 km).
+After breakfast you will begin the ride with a nice easy start.
 The Caledonian Canal is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views.
-Riding through this area of outstanding natural beauty is a real joy with Mountains, Lochs, Rivers and Forests keeping an eye out for the wildlife too.
+Riding through this area of outstanding natural beauty is a real joy with mountains, lochs, rivers and forests.
+Keep an eye out for the wildlife too.
 A gravel track hugs the side of Loch Lochy with a testing short hilly forest trail section before reaching your next overnight stop at Invergarry.
-There are 2 hotels here for you to choose from for an evening meal (not included).
-Overnight Invergarry, Scotland.
+There are 2 hotels here for you to choose from for an evening meal.
+Overnight: Invergarry, Scotland.